Aqua6623/Lumines-Arise-Burst-Rule/English.md

 ## The end of Burst
 When the sweep count reaches zero, the Burst Heap will be erased.
 While the Burst Heap is being erased, you can still expand it, but you cannot increase the Burst count by erasing squares not in the Burst Heap.

-When the Burst Heap is completely erased, all flew-up cells will fall. **In Journey Mode, squares erased in the next scan after a Burst ends do not count towards level progress.**
+When the Burst Heap is completely erased, all flew-up cells will fall. **In Journey Mode, squares erased in the next sweep after a Burst ends do not count towards level progress.**
 ## Scoring
 Each Burst count of a half Burst counts as 50 points, and each Burst count of a full Burst counts as 100 points.
 ## Combo Score Multiplier